Shaurya0786/Flight-Service/Notes.md

 use the sequelize cli and create your first database

-the ormcli can be used to create a database very easily by runniing commant
+the orm cli can be used to create a database very easily by runniing commant

 ```
 npx sequelize db:create